 Congratulations on purchasing your computer motherboard from an acknowledged leader in the industry.
 Supermicro boards are designed with the utmost attention to detail to provide you with the highest standards in quality and performance.
 Check that the following items have all been included with your motherboard.
 If anything listed here is damaged or missing, contact your retailer.
-All included with Retail Box.
+All included in the retail box.